SERIES > Innocent Devil's Harem

 was wrong, but I wasn’t willing to share with any of them what I’d experienced.

-Nevertheless, the extra affection I got from my mom and sister were what helped
+Nevertheless, the extra affection I got from my mom, as well as Serenity and

-sister’s car pull up to the house, which snapped me out of my trance, prompting
+car pull up to the house, which snapped me out of my trance, prompting me to

 bother me as much as it seemed to bother normal people, so it wasn’t unusual